moralesk/greenScore_extension/CONTRIBUTING.md

 GreenScore automatically calculates environmental impact using:
 - **Real-time CO2 calculations** based on page size and data transfer
 - **Green hosting detection** via the Green Web Foundation API
+- **Dynamic AI pattern system** that updates automatically from GitHub
-- **AI model detection** for sites using ChatGPT, Claude, Gemini, etc.
+- **Community-driven AI detection** for sites using ChatGPT, Claude, Gemini, etc.
 - **Dynamic impact multipliers** based on AI processing requirements

 ## When to Contribute